zio/zio/docs/resources/ecosystem/officials.md

 [ZIO RocksDB](https://github.com/zio/zio-rocksdb) is a ZIO-based interface to RocksDB.

+Rocksdb is an embeddable persistent key-value store that is optimized for fast storage.
+ZIO RocksDB provides us a functional ZIO wrapper around its Java API.

 ### Installation

 In order to use this library, we need to add the following line in our `build.sbt` file: